programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 ```

-When you run this code, the results of the sentiment analysis is now stored in the *ss* `[dictionary](https://docs.python.org/2/tutorial/datastructures.html)`.
+When you run this code, the results of the sentiment analysis is now stored in the *scores* [`dictionary`](https://docs.python.org/2/tutorial/datastructures.html).
 A dictionary, much like the type you use to look up the definition of words, is a variable that stores information known as 'values' which are accessible by giving the programme the 'key' to the entry you want to read.
-This means a dictionary like *ss* can store many [key-value pairs](https://en.wikipedia.org/wiki/Attribute%E2%80%93value_pair).
+This means a dictionary like *scores* can store many [key-value pairs](https://en.wikipedia.org/wiki/Attribute%E2%80%93value_pair).
 To request the data, you just need to know the `keys`.
 But we don't know the `keys`.
-Fortunately, Python will give us a list of all `keys`, sorted alphabetically, if we use the function *sorted(ss)*.
+Fortunately, Python will give us a list of all `keys`, sorted alphabetically, if we use the function *sorted(scores)*.

-To print out each `key` and `value` stored in the dictionary, we need a `[for loop](https://en.wikipedia.org/wiki/For_loop)`, which applies the same code sequentially to every `key` in the dictionary.
+To print out each `key` and `value` stored in the dictionary, we need a [`for loop`](https://en.wikipedia.org/wiki/For_loop), which applies the same code sequentially to every `key` in the dictionary.

-Here is the code to print out every `key-value` pair within the *ss* variable:
+Here is the code to print out every `key-value` pair within the *scores* variable:

 ```
 # Here we loop through the keys contained in scores (pos, neu, neg, and compound scores) and print the key-value pairs on the screen